 Circle of 33 Commemorative Stones

-The Circle of Peace shall be a sign of a culture of understanding and a signal to society.
+The Friedensmal shall be a sign of a culture of understanding and a signal to society.
 The star-shaped center and the outer frame of the peace monument will have their recognizable shape in just a few weeks.

 Afterwards, the monument will gradually be supplemented with 33 commemorative stones.
 The structure is made of French granite, the actual commemorative stones of rose quartz, which are broken at the Borstein in nearby Lautertal.
 Since the cuboids from quartz are difficult to process, Thomas Zieringer expects a completion period of about two years.